·

 Position with one leg against the side

-Either the track must be corrected or the endplate must be
+position must be corrected or the endplate modified.
+Of the two, it

 When constructing end plates and module